Brenda Delgado allegedly hired two men to kill her ex-boyfriend's new lover

 No death sentence

-The FBI had offered up to $100,000 for information leading to her arrest.
+Delgado has ties to Mexico, where investigators believe she is hiding.
+The FBI is offering up to $100,000 for information leading to her arrest.

-Mexico is opposed to the death sentence, and Dallas authorities had pledged to seek life in prison instead.
+Mexico is opposed to the death sentence, and Dallas authorities have pledged to seek life in prison instead.